The Educated Dog

 WELCOME!

 I'm Deanne Romano, CPDT-KA, CBCC-KA, CSAT certified dog trainer, behavior consultant, and separation anxiety trainer.
-I am thrilled to share my knowledge and joy of dog training with you to help you achieve all your dog's behavioral goals.
+I am thrilled to share my knowledge and joy of dog training with you to help you achieve your dog's behavioral goals.

 Schedule your complimentary 30 minute consultation today.